Genymobile/genymotion-device-web-player/README.md

 - **Default:** `true`
 - **Compatibility:** `PaaS`, `SaaS`
 - **Details:**
 Enables or disables the fullscreen widget.
-This widget can be used to make the player go fullscreen.
+This widget can be used to make the renderer go fullscreen.

 ### `camera`